Amanda Griscom Little

 Green 2.0: Growing a Universal Environmental Movement

-In this keynote presentation, Little discusses how new developments on the frontiers of business, politics, youth culture, and labor are rebuilding the environmental movement from the ground up.
+How new developments in the frontiers of business, politics, youth culture, and labor are rebuilding the environmental movement from the ground up.

-Climate Kids: The birth of the First "Green Generation"
+Climate Kids: The Birth of the First the “Green Generation”

-Climate change is becoming the greatest economic, political and moral challenge for today's youth.
-Students are flocking to the cause.
-Little addresses the birth of this new "Green Generation."
+How climate change is becoming the greatest economic, political and moral challenge for today's youth, and students are flocking to the cause.

 The First Green President